worthpointlabs/terratest/REFACTOR.md

   infrastructure.
 - Discussion of test strategies: using Docker for local testing, test stages, retries, mocks, small modules, test pyramid, cleanup, `cloud-nuke`.
+- Point to `examples` folder for real-world code you may want to test and `test` folder for examples of how to use Terratest to test that code.
 - Overview of Terratest packages.
 Explain what each top-level package in Terratest does.
 We can't do a method-by-method breakdown, as that would go out of date immediately, so instead, link to the appropriate `examples` subfolder that shows real-world usage of that package.